Top Tech M&A Transactions - Week of 04/30/215 May, 2021

 Shares of Lyft rose more than 2% after hours.

 As part of the deal, Lyft and Woven Planet will work together on enhancing automated driving technology safety, according to a release.

-“Not only will this transaction allow Lyft to focus on advancing our leading Autonomous platform and transportation network, this partnership will help pull in our profitability timeline,” Lyft Co-Founder and President John Zimmer said in a statement.
+“Not only will this transaction allow Lyft to focus on advancing our leading Autonomous platform and transportation network, but this partnership will also help pull in our profitability timeline,” Lyft Co-Founder and President John Zimmer said in a statement.